-A total of 207 men and 122 women, between the ages of 16 and 80, are currently under investigation by the police for cheating, money laundering or providing payment services without a licence.
+A total of 219 men and 92 women, between the ages of 16 and 94, are being investigated by the Singapore police for cheating, money laundering or providing payment services without a licence.

-The ongoing investigation into the 329 suspects was the result of an operation conducted between Mar.
-27 and Apr.
-9 by officers from the Commercial Affairs Department and seven Police Land Divisions.
+The ongoing investigation into the 311 suspects was the result of a two-weeks operation conducted between June 5 and 18, by officers from the Commercial Affairs Department and seven police land divisions.

 Under Section 420 of the Penal Code, the offence of cheating carries a jail term of up to 10 years and a fine.

 The offence of money laundering under the Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act carries an imprisonment term of up to 10 years, a fine of up to S$500,000, or both.